 We spent 12 days in Vietnam in 2005, en route from Australia to the United States.
 For Americans interested in history, a trip to Vietnam is one of the most important journeys you can take.
 We visited Ho Chi Minh City (Saigon), took a 10 hour train ride to Na Trang and then flew to Hanoi.
 We also toured majestic Ha Long Bay, one of the most beautiful places we’ve ever visited.
 Hanoi is a fascinating city with a wonderful culinary scene significantly influenced by the French.
 French colonial occupation prior to to the 1960’s led to the birth of tasty ban minh sandwiches on crunchy baguettes, which have now become a global phenomenon.

-Touring the American War Museum in Vietnam was an incredible experience.
-The museum houses captured American planes, tanks and even features a collage of shot down American planes.
-It also houses US Senator John McCain’s flight suit.
+Touring the Vietnam Military History Museum in Hanoi was an incredible experience.
+The museum houses captured American planes, tanks and other US memorabilia.
+US Senator John McCain’s flight suit can be see at the nearby Hoa Lo Prison (aka Hanoi Hilton).
 McCain was a bombardier during the Vietnam conflict and his capture led to spending 5 years in a Vietnamese POW camp.

 Another highlight of Vietnam was eating and drinking in a local bia hoi in Hanoi.
 While we were sinking our teeth into a seriously tasty beef dish, we saw a rat climb up the wall.
 Yes, slightly disturbing, but something that can just as easily happen in a New York City restaurant.
 Fresh beer for rock bottom prices and friendly local encounters made up for that.
 A cute five year old Vietnamese girl sat with us for awhile and posed for photos.
 Sitting down with different people for a meal was what Anthony Bourdain encouraged people to do.